DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-24-financial-incentives-for-ancient-languages-courses.md

 Out of the 17 ‘Classics’ courses offered by 15 providers:

-- 13 were made up of at least 50% ancient languages
+- 13 courses were made up of at least 50% ancient languages
-- 2 were withdrawn
+- 2 courses were withdrawn
-- 2 did not respond
+- 2 providers did not respond

-Out of the 3 ‘Latin with Classics’ or ‘Classics (Latin and Ancient Greek)’ courses offered by 3 providers:
+Out of the 3 ‘Latin with Classics’ or ‘Classics (Latin and Ancient Greek)’ courses offered by three providers:

-- 3 were made up of at least 50% Latin or Ancient Greek
+- all courses were made up of at least 50% Latin or Ancient Greek

 ## Changing the subjects for these courses

-For the 16 courses made up of 50% ancient language, we used the Publish support console to:
+For the 16 courses made up of 50% ancient language, we used the support console to:

-- change the first subject of the course to the relevant ancient language, so that candidates could search for and find accurate course and financial information
+- change the first subject of the course to the relevant ancient language so that candidates can accurately find the course and financial information
-- add ‘Classics’ as the second subject of the course so that candidates could also find the course when filtering for Classics on Find
+- add ‘Classics’ as the second subject of the course so that candidates could also find the course when filtering for Classics

 ## Analysing our impact

 For the 16 courses that had financial incentives added, we analysed the impact of 15 of these (1 provider got in touch with us later in March 2022).

-- 33% (5) saw an increase in applications in the 30 days after the change was made compared to the 30 days before the change
+- 5 saw an increase in applications in the 30 days after we made the change compared to the 30 days before the change
-- 40% (6) saw a decrease in applications in the 30 days after the change was made compared to the 30 days before the change
+- 6 saw a decrease in applications in the 30 days after we made the change compared to the 30 days before the change
-- 27% (4) saw no change in applications in the 30 days after the change was made compared to the 30 days before the change
+- 4 saw no change in applications in the 30 days after we made the change compared to the 30 days before the change

 However, any change in application levels, whether an increase or decrease, must be caveated by the following:

 - Levels of submitted application forms are highest in the period after Apply opens, i.e. in October and November, with levels then steadily reaching a more stable level as time goes on
-- For 6 of the 15 courses, the 30 day period before the change encompassed Christmas day and the following week, where overall application levels were down compared to at other times
+- For 6 of the 15 courses, the 30 day period before the change encompassed Christmas day and the following week, where overall application levels were down
-- Whilst there were 5 courses that saw an increase in applications in the 30 days after the change and 5 courses that saw a decrease, none of the increases or decreases were more than 4 applications either way, indicating no major impact
+- Whilst 5 courses saw an increase in applications in the 30 days after the change and 5 courses that saw a decrease, none of the increases or decreases was more than 4 applications, indicating no significant impact
-- 11 of the 15 courses that had financial incentives added had less than 10 applications in total, any change in application levels was so small as to not have any significant impact
+- 11 of the 15 courses that had financial incentives added had less than 10 applications in total; any change in application levels was so small as not to have any significant impact

 <!-- markdownlint-enable MD001 MD025 -->